movementlabsxyz/MIP/MIP/mip-34/README.md

 Layer 2s (L2), including rollups, publish or secure transaction data in a data availability (DA) layer or at Ethereum mainnet (Layer 1, L1).
 Validity and optimistic rollups can finalize (confirm) transactions within approximately 30 minutes, resp. ~1 week.
 Until a transaction is finalized, there is no assurance about its validity and result (success or failure).
 This can be a limiting factor for certain types of DeFi applications.

 Our objective is to enable transaction issuers to quickly get some guarantees that their transactions are correctly included in a block.
-The crypto-economic security is provided by a PoS protocol.
+The crypto-economic security is provided by a Proof-of-Stake (PoS) protocol.

 The mechanism can be deployed independently for a chain, or used in combination with existing settlement mechanisms, such as ZK and optimistic settlements.